rust-lang/book/second-edition/src/ch13-02-iterators.md

 ## Processing a Series of Items with Iterators

 The iterator pattern allows you to perform some task on a sequence of items in turn.
-An *iterator* is responsible for the logic around iterating over each item in the sequence and determining when the sequence has finished.
+An *iterator* is responsible for the logic of iterating over each item and determining when the sequence has finished.
 When we use iterators, we don’t have to reimplement that logic ourselves.

-In Rust, iterators are *lazy*, which means they have no effect until we call methods on them that consume the iterator to use it up.
+In Rust, iterators are *lazy*, meaning they have no effect until we call methods that consume the iterator to use it up.
 For example, the code in Listing 13-13 creates an iterator over the items in the vector `v1` by calling the `iter` method defined on `Vec`.
-This code by itself doesn’t do anything useful:
+This code by itself doesn’t do anything
+useful:

 ```rust
 let v1 = vec![1, 2, 3];